jiywww/edge-alfred-workflow/README.md

 # Edge Alfred Workflow

 Control the Microsoft Edge browser directly from Alfred.
-Search and switch between profiles, with more features coming soon.
+Search and switch between profiles and workspaces, with more features coming soon.

 ## Features